Canada to impose mandatory COVID tests for travelers from China | Business

 Canada to impose mandatory COVID tests for travelers from China

-Travelers will be required to provide evidence of a negative COVID-19 test result, taken no more than two days before departure, to the airline prior to boarding.
-The temporary measure will be in place for 30 days and be reassessed as more data becomes available, the Canadian government said.

-South Korea, Spain and France on Friday joined a growing list of countries, including the United States and India, that have imposed COVID tests for travelers from China.
+"We will adapt our measures based on available data, the science, and the epidemiological situation in our country and globally to protect Canadians," said Canadian Transport Minister Omar Alghabra in a statement.
+South Korea, Spain and France on Friday joined a growing list of countries, including the United States, Britain and India, that have imposed COVID tests for travelers from China.

+The U.S. testing requirements also take effect on Jan.
+5. Travelers from China to Canada and the United States who test positive more than 10 days before a flight may provide the airline with documentation of recovery in lieu of a negative test result.

+The Public Health Agency of Canada said Saturday it would implement a pilot project on wastewater testing from aircraft with Vancouver airport, and expand such an existing project with Toronto Pearson airport, to assess COVID-19 prevalence in various parts of the world.
+Samples are sequenced to monitor for novel variants, the agency said.
+The Centers for Disease Control and Prevention

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)